SIDIDENG/SIDIDENG.github.io/README.md

 Master of Science in Industrial Engineering (GPA 3.84/4.0)

-Main Directions: Stochastic Model, Simulation, Applied Statistics, Optimization
+Main Directions: Stochastic Model, Applied Statistics, Numerical Optimization

 ## Academic Experience
 ### Research Assistant at School of Environmental and Ecological Engineering
 May 2018- Present

-Supervised by Dr. John W. Sutherland, collaborating with research partners in Critical Materials Institute (CMI), conduct techno-economic analysis (TEA) on their new material recycling technologies.
-Study estimation method for research projects at early technology readiness level.
+Supervised by Dr. John W. Sutherland, collaborating with research partners in Critical Materials Institute (CMI), to conduct techno-economic analysis (TEA) on their newly-developed material recovery technologies.
+Establish parameter estimation model by machine learning and simulation to make proper assumptions.
 Develop and upgrade user-friendly TEA software using Python.
 Offer TEA consultations through annual meetings and webinars.

 ### Research Assistant at School of Industrial Engineering, Purdue University
 January 2018-May 2018